-2010: Senate Bill 10-037, effective upon the Governor's signature, provides for an increase in the amounts payable from the Horse Breeders' and Owners' Awards and Supplemental Purse Fund for costs of administration.
+Senate Bill 10-037, effective upon the Governor's signature, provides for an increase in the amounts payable from the Horse Breeders' and Owners' Awards and Supplemental Purse Fund for costs of administration.
 This bill was enacted and became effective on August 11, 2010.

-2010: Another simulcast facility was opened in Grand Junction.
+Another simulcast facility was opened in Grand Junction.

 2011: On April 1, 2011, Mr. Don Burmania, formerly affiliated with the Division of Gaming, was appointed Director of the Division of Racing Events.
-Mr. Dan Hartman assumed the position of Director of the Division of Medical Marijuana Enforcement.
 In November, 2011, Mr. Dan Hartman resumed his position as Director of the Division of Racing Events.